finpin/sezame-sdk-csharp/README.md

 done by sending the register call using your recovery e-mail entered during the app installation process.
 You'll get an authentication request on your Sezame app, which must be authorized.
+You'll get back a clientcode this is the identifiert for your application.

 ```c#
 var email = "your recovery email";